 IFRS 8 establishes standards for the way that public business enterprises report information about operating segments and related disclosures about products and services, geographic areas, and major customers.
 The Company's operations predominantly relate to providing end-to-end business solutions thereby enabling clients to enhance business performance, delivered to customers globally operating in various industry segments.
 The Chief Operating Decision Maker evaluates the Company's performance and allocates resources based on an analysis of various performance indicators by industry classes and geographic segmentation of customers.

-Accordingly, segment information has been presented both along industry classes and geographic segmentation of customers.
-The accounting principles used in the preparation of the financial statements are consistently applied to record revenue and expenditure in individual segments, and are as set out in the significant accounting policies.
+Accordingly, segment information has been presented both along industry classes and geographic segmentation of customers are consistently applied to record revenue and expenditure in individual segments, and are as set out in the significant accounting policies.